 - Completed application form.

-- Abstract to be presented at the Young Professionals Tutorial Luncheon.
+- Abstract on a topic that the award recipient will present at the Young Professionals Tutorial Luncheon.

 - Current resume or curriculum vitae, no more than 5 pages, listing no more than 15 most relevant publications and presentations.